ferm10n/morpheus/README.md

   calls to `begin()`, and make sure to call `cleanup()` before exiting.

   ## How to use:

-  * copy or change your .ino sketch file to a .c or .cpp
+  * Rename your .ino sketch file to .cpp
-  * Put this .h file in the same directory
+  * Put Adafruit_NeoPixel_Mock.h file in the same directory as your sketch
   * then, in your sketch
       - change `#include <Adafruit_NeoPixel.h>` to `#include <Adafruit_NeoPixel_Mock.h>`
       - make sure all needed prototypes are defined (Arduino compiler